librenms/librenms/doc/Extensions/Auto-Discovery.md

 All discovery methods run when discovery.php runs (every 6 hours by default and within 5 minutes for new devices).

+> Please note that you need at least ONE device added before auto-discovery will work.

 The first thing to do though is add the required configuration options to `config.php`.

 #### SNMP Details